JYC-L/open-tennis-court-vancouver/README.md

   - `requested_at` (client time for freshness validation).
 - Added input validation and sanitization for incoming requests.
 - Implemented a basic `PUT` route for updating schedules using the DataManager.
+- Added an orchestrator that's responsible for all scrappers.
+  - Ochestrator conducts a scheduled scrape at an 30 min interval with +- 10 min interval.
+(This can be dynamically set).
+  - Ochestrator conducts a on-demand update when frontend requests so.
+- Added an availability manager that handles data pulling logic.
+  - Availability manager ensures the freshness of data.
+It checks the timestamp of the last updated information.
+If the users's demand is getting staled data, it will order the orchestrator to do an on-demand update.
+  - To avoid overwhelming update requests, the manager will deliver data within a cutoff threshold.
+It's currently set to 5 min.